Prudhvi-pln/udb/DEVGUIDE.md

  - AnimeClient is specific to a website
  - DramaClient is 70% generic.
 Just modify the config per website
  - HLSDownloader is 90% universal.
 10% depends on HLS.
 If a new technique comes up in HLS, this needs to be updated

+### Version Check
+ - Purpose: check if the current version in your local is up-to-date.
+ - Approaches:
+   - Approach-1: use git hash and check the current and latest hashes.
+But what if git is not available in remote system?
+   - Approach-2: same as Approach-1 but use `gitpython` module instead of git.
+But what if _.git_ folder is deleted?
+   - Approach-3: maintain version.txt in Git and download it and compare the version in your local.
+ - Approach-3 works best as it uses requests to download and check the version.
+But make sure that version.txt is always updated before commiting any new changes.